Fris0uman/CDDA-Game-Launcher/BUILDING.md

 > This guide is **outdated**.
 A updated version should soon be added to replace this one.

-CDDA Game Launcher is developed using Python.
+Kitten CDDA Launcher is developed using Python.
 In order to run or build the launcher, you will need to download a recent version of Python and install all the requirements.

 ## Requirements